RumeEburu/Bio/README.md

 ## Data Driven Professional | Data Consultant | Instructor | Data & Analytics Analyst

 I'm a data analyst and problem solver passionate about helping businesses grow using data.
-I've worked with one of the top Data Analytics Institutes globally — Skillahead Academy — where I empower upcoming data professionals to become confident analysts through mentorship and hands-on training.
+I've worked with one of the top Data Analytics Institutes globally, Skillahead Academe, where I empower upcoming data professionals to become confident analysts through mentorship and hands-on training.